|Description||Time Allocated||Start Date|

 9 Acceptance of Full Paper

 Authors are advised of acceptance of their full paper by email.

 10 Conference Presentation

 The complete peer review process must take place prior to the verbal presentation at the conference.
-Papers must be presented in person at the conference by a qualified representative.
-A qualified representative may include a secondary author, or a person closely involved with the research and able to answer detailed questions about the research.
+Papers must be presented in person at the conference by the author or a co-author.
+Only in extreme cases and with the approval of the conference Committee, may a paper be presented by a third party.
 Even if a paper is accepted, if the person is unable to present on the day, the paper will not be included in the Conference Proceedings.
 Please ensure that you are available for the conference on the dates specified.

 11. Revision of Full Papers

-Authors may choose to make minor revisions to the Final paper to include conference feedback.
-Details of all the Authors must be included on the Final paper and these will be included in the formal Conference Proceedings.
+Details of all Authors must be included on the final, approved paper that is published in the Conference Proceedings.

 12. Preparation of Conference Proceedings